TatsuyaXMiyuki/KanonApp/README.md

 The features are:

+* Get notified on new episode releases, even when the app is turned off
 * Add notes to episodes you have watched
 * Save unlimited waifus to your profile
 * Get accurate recommendations based on shows you like